-If your phone isn’t lasting as long as expected here are over 10 tips to fix bad Galaxy S8 battery life.
+If your Galaxy isn’t lasting as long as expected here are over 10 tips to fix bad Galaxy S8 battery life.
 These problems apply to the Galaxy S8+ as well.
-Samsung’s phones still have a lot to offer two years after being released, but they’re not perfect.
-Here are some tips to fix poor Galaxy S8 battery life.
+Samsung’s phones still have a lot to offer even though they’re over two years old, but they’re not perfect.

 How to Fix Bad Galaxy S8 Battery Life (Or S8+)

 Samsung phones have tons of options, controls, and settings that you can change for an improved experience.
 And while some of them are great, others simply drain the battery even if you don’t use them.
 We’ll cover which ones to use, and what you might want to turn off.
 Additionally, you can take advantage of Samsung’s battery saver modes and performance modes to get the most out of your phone.

 Find Apps Eating Up Your Battery

 The first recommendation is always to check if apps are incorrectly draining the battery too fast.
 If you want to fix your bad Galaxy S8 battery life, keep an eye on the stats and running apps.
 When an app misbehaves it can cause all sorts of trouble.

 Whether these are pre-installed apps or something you downloaded from Google Play, there is a chance a rogue app is causing an issue.
 This goes for all Android devices, not just the Galaxy S8.